viettu/order-webapp/README.md

 ```sh
 npm run start:dev
 ```
-After this command, the service will listen on PORT 8001
+After this command, the service will listen on PORT 8001 and the swagger is available at http://localhost:8001/orders-api/

 #### 2.3 Deployment
 We can simulate deploying the service to K8s minikube.
 This requires minikube, kubectl and kustomize pre-installed.<br/>